ch3ch20h/Public-Transparency-for-Immigration-Law-Canada/README.md

 # Public-Transparency-for-Immigration-Law-Canada

-**Authors**: Ismail (Husain) Bhinderwala, Jessica Yu, Ke Gao, Yichun Liu **Project Type**: Capstone Project\
+**Authors**: Ismail (Husain) Bhinderwala, Jessica Yu, Ke Gao, Yichun Liu

-**Affiliation**: University of British Columbia, Heron Law Offices and AIMICI **Duration**: April 28 – June 25, 2025
+**Affiliation**: University of British Columbia, Heron Law Offices and AIMICI **Duration**: April, 2025 – June, 2025

 ------------------------------------------------------------------------

 # Welcome!

 🌟 We're so glad you're here!
-Thank you for visiting the Public-Transparency-for-Immigration-Law-Canada project repository.
+Thank you for visiting the our project repository.

 🌟 This README is a friendly guide to everything about the project.
 Whether you're here to explore what our dashboard offers, learn about our mission, or find ways to contribute, you've come to the right place! 🥳